What is Link Building & HOW DOES AN SEO AGENCY USE IT?

 IQnection's backlink profile.

 The page performance data in your backlink profile shows which URLs on your website have the most backlinks pointing to them.
-This data can show you which pages have acquired the most links and can indicate the performance of various sections of your website.
+This data identifies the pages with the most links, which gives you page performance indicators.

-If you notice that your highest-priority pages have weaker backlinks pointing to them, you could consider:
+If you notice that your highest priority pages have weaker backlinks pointing to them, consider taking these steps:

 - Improve the content on the pages